This article has been updated from a previous version.

 As the driver, you are responsible for your own safety and the safety of your passengers.

 Before starting your journey, make sure everyone is wearing their seat belt.
-You can face a fine between $200 and $1,000 and receive two demerit points if you or anyone under the age of 16 is not wearing a seat belt.
+In Ontario, you can face a fine between $200 and $1,000 and receive two demerit points if you or anyone under the age of 16 is not wearing a seat belt.
 Wearing a seat belt will not only spare you a hefty fine, but it can also save your life if you are in a collision.

 2. Don’t drive fatigued